Feeling the Heat in Bangkok

 Exploring the Temple by Bike

 We caught the ferry across the narrow river to the island where many of the ruins are situated.
 Despite the intense heat, we had decided that we wanted to hire bikes to explore the city, and we set off through the teeming traffic on a couple of old bone shakers.

 The experience wasn’t quite as relaxing as our cycle ride around Sukhothai in Thailand as much of the time we were cycling on busy roads.
 There were, however, periods of tranquillity as we cycled through some of the green areas, passing crumbled temples, Buddha statues, lakes and flocks of egrets that took off into the sky as we trundled along.

 Two Famous Buddha Sites

 Two of the main sights that we had wanted to see were the Buddha head tangled in the web of tree roots at Wat Phra Mahathat and the reclining Buddha at Wat Lokaysutha.
-Both were as impressive as anticipated.
+Both of were as impressive as anticipated.
 We continued cycling and checked out a couple more temples until the heat got the better of us and we decided to head back to Bangkok.
 Ayutthaya makes a great day trip from the capital and getting there is cheap and straightforward by train.